 CMU Libraries environmental resources across disciplines with other selected links, Send e-mail to webmaster firstname.lastname@example.org or contact your departmental liasion librarian about more environmental resources and research options in your areas of study.

-Deborah Stine will represent CMU at the 2017 United Nations Climate Change Conference in Bonn Germany November 10-15
+Deborah Stine represented CMU at the 2017 United Nations Climate Change Conference in Bonn Germany November 10-15, 2017.

 The Goi Peace Award 2017 goes to Kenny Ausubel and Nina Simons the co-founders of Bioneers "an innovative nonprofit educational organization dedicated to disseminating visionary and practical solutions for the world’s most pressing environmental and social challenges."